aster-system/aster-system/_scls/scls_foundation_math.md

         <div>
             Return the double "number" normalized between "min" and "max" both included.
             This function is very similar to the "mod" function. if max is tinier than min, the 2 values are swapped.
-If max - min = 0, 0 is returned.
+If max - min = 0, 0 is returned.<br>
+            This function was added in the version 0.1 and last edited in the version 0.1.
         </div>
         <h4>
             int sign(double number)
         </h4>
         <div>
-            Return the sign of "number", -1 or 1.
+            Return the sign of "number", -1 or 1.<br>
+            This function was added in the version 0.1 and last edited in the version 0.1.
         </div>
     </article>
 </section>